AI, Analytics and IoT, Oh My! What big growth potential you have!

-It is expected to grow, as applications for increase and reach $25.32 billion by 2023, according to ResearchAndMarkets.
+It is expected to grow as applications for the increase and reach $25.32 billion by 2023, according to ResearchAndMarkets.

 Internet of Things (IoT)

-IoT spans everything from smart refrigerators and thermostats to manufacturing sensors and security cameras, but healthcare will be the biggest vertical for IoT, accounting for more than 70% of the market value by 2025, including wearables that monitor fitness and other health metrics such as diabetes monitors, bedside devices and apps for smartphones.
+IoT spans everything from smart refrigerators and thermostats to manufacturing sensors and security cameras.
+Still, healthcare will be the biggest vertical for IoT, accounting for more than 70% of the market value by 2025, including wearables that monitor fitness and other health metrics such as diabetes monitors, bedside devices, and apps for smartphones.

-IoT is set to undergo tremendous growth, with an anticipated $60 billion 2025.
+IoT is set to undergo tremendous growth, with an anticipated $60 billion in 2025.

 Insurance analytics will go to just under $12 billion by 2023, says ReportsnReports.

 And this is just a partial list.
 Drill down to applications that contribute to the market, and you’ll see even bigger growth.
-However, often times, organizations are putting off using some of these advanced tools for fear of breaches, lack of governance, and hesitation around regulatory compliance.
-For information on how one organization, the German Cancer Research Center, uses big data analytics to radically improve the genomic research process, check out our on-demand webinar.
+However, oftentimes, organizations are putting off using some of these advanced tools for fear of breaches, lack of governance, and hesitation around regulatory compliance.
+For information on how one organization, the German Cancer Research Center, uses big data analytics to improve the genomic research process radically, check out our on-demand webinar.
 Learn how big data can help advance cancer and other medical research efforts.